JakeSteam/blog-fiction/_drafts/shared-notes.md

 ## Participants

-A: Office worker.
+A: Office worker 31.
 Follows authority, likes process, logic, science.
+    - Basically use my own voice
-B: Artist.
+B: Artist 28.
 Creative, spiritual, willing to try things.
+    - Similar to me, but more empathy, creativity
-C: Student.
+C: Student 21.
 Reclusive, quiet, private.
 Scared.
+    - Contrast to me, stereotypical programmer conversational skills
-D: Athlete.
+D: Athlete 26.
 Extrovert, competitive, tries to be one step ahead of all.
+    - Loud.
+Think "sales".

 ## Researchers